Quick summary

-In this guide, we’ll walk through what braces (and clear aligners) can realistically change, what tends to stay the same, and what helps results last, so you can feel informed, confident, and supported as you explore your options.
+In this guide, we’ll walk you through what can realistically change, what won’t, and what to expect, so you can move forward feeling confident and informed.

 Clear aligners can create similar types of appearance changes because they use the same basic principle: moving teeth and improving how the upper and lower teeth fit together.
 Whether aligners are the right tool depends on your case complexity.